 Advantages of Data Integrity Constraints

-Some of the advantages of enforcing integrity constraints are:
+Some of the advantages of enforcing integrity constraints in DBMS are:

 1. Enforcing business rules in the code of a database application.

 2. Stored procedures can be used with ease in order to completely control access of data.